enneamer/Science.PhyDL/README.md

 3. Execute `conda activate env/` to activate the conda environment.
 Do not omit the trailing slash.
 4. Run `./setup.py develop` to install evosimz for tree simulation.
-5. Unzip data.zip at the root of the project folder.
+5. Create folders `data/trees` and `data/models` under the root folder of the project.

 Now you can run files under the "bin" folder for experiments.